octachrome/treason/db/DATABASE.md

-    winner          number          the player who won the game, as an index into the players array playerRank      Array<number>   the ranking of the players, as indices into the players array i.e., [winner, player who came second, ..., player who lost] events          Array<Event>    the events of the game
+    winner          number          the player who won the game, as an index into the players array playerRank      Array<number>   the ranking of the players, as indices into the players array i.e., [winner, player who came second, ..., player who lost] events          string          the events of the game

-The array of events represents the actions that the players took and their consequences.
+The events field represents the actions that the players took and their consequences.
+Events are encoded as a base64 string, which can be decoded into JSON objects using `game-tracker.js` in this project.
+There is also a script, `extract-games.js`, which will decode the events from all the games from `games.json.gz` and write them to a file called `games_full.json.gz`.
+This file is also available for download here: https://s3-eu-west-1.amazonaws.com/treason.thebrown.net/games_full.json.gz.
+Beware: this file is a lot larger, 16 GB when decompressed.
+I advise you to instead use `games.json.gz` and only decode the games you are interested in.

 Each event object has a `type` field which determines the other fields that will be present.
 All the possible events are described by example below:

     {
       "type": "START_OF_TURN",  // the start of each turn begins with an event of this type